Middle Ear Infection

 Causes of a middle ear infection

-Middle ear infections are caused by viruses and bacteria, often resulting from other conditions (flu, cold, allergy) that can cause blockage and swelling of the eustachian tubes that connect the throat and the middle ear.
+Middle ear infections are caused by viruses and bacteria, often resulting from other conditions (flu, common cold, allergy) that can cause blockage and swelling of the eustachian tubes that connect the throat and the middle ear.
 When this happens, a vacuum is created, allowing germs and fluid from the throat to enter the middle ear.
 A middle ear infection develops when bacteria or viruses grow in this fluid.

 Children are more susceptible to middle ear infections than adults, partly because their eustachian tubes are narrower, so they are more easily blocked.
 Children also have relatively larger adenoids than adults.
 These are masses of tissue situated at the point where the nose bends into the throat that are vulnerable to infection, swelling and inflammation – when this happens, they can block the eustachian tubes and cause a middle ear infection.